killthebuddh4/gadfly-go/README.md

 - An LM could evaluate subtrees in parallel and then merge, prune, and recombine them according to certain policies.

-# Notes on the design
+# Notes on the language

 - It's looking like the language will (unsurprisingly) be very Lispy.
 One way to think about things is that `Gadfly` takes homoiconicity to wild extremes.